patrykkrawczyk/2D-A-path-finding-in-Java/README.md

     for (int y = 0; y < 5; y++)
         tilesArray[x][y] = true;

-// Create a Grid instance
 Grid grid = new Grid(width, height, tiles);

-// Create endpoints
 Point start  = new Point(1, 1);
 Point target = new Point(3, 3);

-// Find path, this will be a list of Point's or empty list.
 // Last argument will make this search be 4 directional List<Point> path = PathFinding.FindPath(grid, start, target, false);
 ```